prernads/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-This a project for credit card fraud detection with dataset
+This a project for credit card fraud detection.